 Prime Minister Muhammad Nawaz Sharif Thursday announced launch of a new phase of development in Sindh and vowed to bring modern basic facilities for its neglected rural areas.
 Addressing a large public gathering here the prime minister announced a number of development projects for Thatta, Sajawal and Tando Mohammad Khan aimed at building better road network, healthcare facilities and provision of electricity and natural gas.
+He said the federal government would spend Rs 1.1 billion for the development of these areas.
+He said though it was the duty of provincial government to provide basic facilities; however it would be his privilege to serve his people, across the country.

 The prime minister vowed ‘reconstruction’ of the province to provide better facilities to the people.
 He announced construction of a 500-bed hospital in Thatta, launch of his healthcare card scheme for Thatta, Sajawal and Tando Mohammad Khan, provision of electricity and natural gas for district Sajawal and Thatta.